Quasiprobability fluctuation theorem behind the spread of quantum information: Results

 Without any possible confusion, we simplify the notation as $\Delta\iota \equiv \Delta\iota(S;R)$ in the following.
 Our starting point is to view the stochastic mutual information change $\Delta\iota$ as a stochastic entropy production.
 In stochastic thermodynamics, taking the average over all possible trajectories would give the average entropy production, which is always positive \cite{landiIrreversibleEntropyProduction2021}.
-Then the next step is to find the trajectories of the stochastic mutual information change $\Delta\iota$.
+Then the next step in our study is to identify the trajectories related to the stochastic mutual information change $\Delta\iota$.

 Both classical and quantum fluctuation theorems are founded by probabilistic trajectories.
-However, quantum mechanics rejects the classical stochastic description, known as the temporal Bell inequalities or the Leggett-Garg inequalities \cite{emaryLeggettGargInequalities2013}.
-Recently, more researches have studied the quasiporbabilitic description of quantum thermodynamic processes which includes quantum coherence and quantum correlation \cite{lostaglioQuantumFluctuationTheorems2018,levyQuasiprobabilityDistributionHeat2020,kwonFluctuationTheoremsQuantum2019}.
-Inspired from the quasiprobability in the study of quantum chaos \cite{yungerhalpernJarzynskilikeEqualityOutoftimeordered2017,yungerhalpernQuasiprobabilityOutoftimeorderedCorrelator2018}, we consider the following quasiprobability trajectory
+However, quantum dynamics rejects the classical stochastic description, known as the temporal Bell inequalities or the Leggett-Garg inequalities \cite{emaryLeggettGargInequalities2013}.
+Recently, more researches have studied the quantum thermodynamics processes described by the quasiprobability, which includes quantum coherence and quantum correlation \cite{lostaglioQuantumFluctuationTheorems2018,levyQuasiprobabilityDistributionHeat2020,kwonFluctuationTheoremsQuantum2019}.
+Inspired from the quasiprobability in the study of quantum chaos \cite{yungerhalpernJarzynskilikeEqualityOutoftimeordered2017,yungerhalpernQuasiprobabilityOutoftimeorderedCorrelator2018}, we consider the following quasiprobabilistic trajectory